GeoscienceAustralia/anuga_core/INSTALL.rst

 Installing the latest DEVELOPMENT version on Ubuntu 20_04
 ===================================================

-AnuGA is developed on Ubuntu.
+ANUGA is developed on Ubuntu.
 The preferred way to install the dependencies is to use a combination of the standard ubuntu ``apt`` method and python pip install.

 From your home directory run the following commands which will download anuga to a directory `anuga_core`, install dependencies, install anuga and run the unit tests::